Calendar Analytics

 Turning Analytics Off

-You can turn this feature off by adding the following CSS to DayBack.
+To disable the analytics feature, add the following CSS to DayBack.
 This will remove the round button used to bring up the chart:

 .measure-button-container {